omwadera/Football_Scout_AI/README.md

 ---

-## 📄 How to get the Gemini pr 1.5 API key
+## 📄 How to get Gemini 1.5 Pro API key?
 Detailed documentation and architectural diagrams can be found in the [docs](https://ai.google.dev/gemini-api/docs/api-key).
 Steps to get Gemini API key:
 1. Go to Gemini